HMS Grasshopper (1813): Service

 Between January and June 1822 Grasshopper was in Portsmouth where the Navy converted her to a ship-sloop.
 In December 1823 Commander John Alpin took command for the Halifax station.

 On 30 March 1824, Grasshopper collided with the British merchant ship Industry at Falmouth, Cornwall, England; Industry sank with the loss of one member of her crew.
 On 23 December 1826 Commander Courtenay Edward William Boyle assumed command while Grasshopper was at Halifax.

 Between June 1827 and February 1828 Grasshopper was at Woolwich undergoing repairs and fitting for sea.
 Commander Abraham Crawford commissioned her on 8 December 1827 for Jamaica.

 From 1828 to 1830 Grasshopper served on the West Indies Station, based in Jamaica.
 There she was involved in suppressing the slave trade.

 On 27 June 1828 she captured Xerxes.
 Admiral Fleeming had ordered Crawford to patrol Cuba's northwest coast and it was there that Grasshoper encountered Xerxes.
 Xerxes was armed with one 18-pounder gun, four smaller guns, and her 44-man crew was well supplied with small arms.
-She had sailed with 426 slaves, of whom 406 were still alive.
-Grasshopper chased Xerxes for 26 hours before capturing her in the Gulf of Mexico; Grasshopper then took her into Havana where British and Spanish Mixed Court condemned (confiscated) the vessel and nominally freed the now 401 surviving slaves on 12 July.
+She had sailed with 426 captives, of whom 406 were still alive.
+Grasshopper chased Xerxes for 26 hours before capturing her in the Gulf of Mexico; Grasshopper then took her into Havana where British and Spanish Mixed Court condemned (confiscated) the vessel and nominally freed the now 401 surviving captives on 12 July.

-On 22 November Grasshopper captured Firme, which was carrying 487 slaves when Grasshopper captured her, having started out from the Gold Coast with 492.
-Firme had a crew of 43 men, four passengers, and was armed with six guns, four 18-pounders, one 12-pounder, and one 24-pounder.
+On 22 November Grasshopper captured Firme, which was carrying 487 captives when Grasshopper captured her, having started out from the Gold Coast with 492.
+Firme had a crew of 43 men, four passengers, and was armed with six guns: four 18-pounders, one 12-pounder, and one 24-pounder.
 She too went into Havana and was condemned on 18 December.

 Crawford received promotion to post-captain in the hospital ship Magnificent, which was at Port Royal, Jamaica, on 5 January 1829; he invalided back to Britain on 3 April in the yacht Herald later that year.

 Commander Charles Deane assumed command of Grasshopper on 5 January 1829.
 Commander John Elphinstone Erskine replaced him on 3 May 1830.

 Disposal: Grasshopper was paid off on 6 September 1831.
 The Admiralty offered Grasshopper for sale at Portsmouth on 30 May 1832.
 She was sold on that day to Thomas Ward for £910.